mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquenfe-1-0-0.md

 - The term "BlueToqueTools Non-Fungible Entity (NFE)" Identifier is synonymous with the term "BlueToqueTools Non-Fungible Entity (NFE)" Decentralized Identifier.
 - The term "BlueToqueTools Non-Fungible Entity (NFE)" DID Document is synonymous with the term "BlueToqueTools Non-Fungible Entity (NFE)" Decentralized Identifier Document.
-- The term "BlueToqueTools Non-Fungible Entity (NFE)" DID Method specification is synonymous with the terms "BlueToqueTools Non-Fungible Entity (NFE)" Decentralized Identifier Method specification and Trusted Digital Web "BlueToqueTools Non-Fungible Entity (NFE)" DID Method specification.
+- The term "BlueToqueTools Non-Fungible Entity (NFE)" DID Method Namespace Specification is synonymous with the terms "BlueToqueTools Non-Fungible Entity (NFE)" Decentralized Identifier Method Namespace Specification and Trusted Digital Web "BlueToqueTools Non-Fungible Entity (NFE)" DID Method Namespace Specification.
-- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the "BlueToqueTools Non-Fungible Entity (NFE)" DID Document CRUD Abstract Interface in a way that complies with the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method specification.
+- A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the "BlueToqueTools Non-Fungible Entity (NFE)" DID Document CRUD Abstract Interface in a way that complies with the "BlueToqueTools Non-Fungible Entity (NFE)" DID Method Namespace Specification.

 ### Conformance